Villähde railway station: 1st station

 In 1870, the owner of the Ersta Manor, Werner Wessner, expressed his interest in founding a station in Villähde to assist the nearby large estates in getting their goods on the market.
 The proposal was not accepted at this time; the matter was brought back up by Wessner as well as the locals of the western parts of the parish of Nastola, this time meeting success.
 The site of the station was not seen as optimal to serve the Ersta Manor, but it was also located in a convenient location at a crossing between the local roads to Heinola and Orimattila.
 Wessner donated the lands surrounding the future station to the state, and the station of Villähde was opened in the year 1888.
 The Class V station building was completed in the same year, and it was accompanied by a warehouse and two residential buildings.
 The station was originally founded under the name Villähti; the name was changed to Villähde in 1938.

 After the second World War, a car chassis factory as well as a furniture workshop were founded in Villähde.
 However, upon the foundation of the Lankila and Haravakylä halts (in 1940 and 1945, respectively), the number of passengers at Villähde began to dwindle due to the locations of the halts better serving the population centers in the region.
-Despite the urban area of Villähde reaching a total population of 1,300 residents by 1970, the station was closed from passengers in the same year and was made unmanned in 1971.
+Despite the urban area of Villähde reaching a total population of 1,300 residents by 1970, the station was closed from passengers in the same year and was made unstaffed in 1971.
 Its railyard was disassembled in 1995, and therefore the first operating point of Villähde was closed.